 9. Sleep

-Thanks to round-the-clock departures, travellers should have little issue napping or camping out overnight.
+Airport SleeperThanks to round-the-clock departures, travellers should be fine napping or camping out overnight.
 Terminal 3 inside Security is the most comfortable spot, with couches in the main shopping area, plenty of armrest-free seating, and carpeting for stretching out (though some travellers have reported being asked to stay off the carpet).
-The airport is fairly noisy and brightly-lit, so bring along earplugs and eyeshades.
-Travellers who want to pay for a more traditional sleep experience can head to the Holiday Inn Express or in-transit sleeping pods, both in Terminal 3, or one of three Plaza Premium Lounges that rent private day rooms.
+The airport is noisy and brightly lit, so bring earplugs and eyeshades.
+Travellers who want to pay for a more traditional sleep experience can head to the Holiday Inn Express, accessible from the domestic and international transit areas of Terminal 3.
 A few more hotels are located at or near the airport.
 See our New Delhi Airport Guide for details and locations.

 These are just a few things to do on a layover at New Delhi Airport.
-Visit our New Delhi Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our New Delhi Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.